lareza-farhan-wanaghi/dicoding-microservices-submission-3/readme.md

    kubectl apply -f .
    ```

-5. Check for errors from the pod logs to ensure correct deployment:
+5. Check the pod logs for any errors to ensure correct integration of the application with RabbitMQ.
    ```bash
    kubectl logs $(kubectl get pods -l app=shipping-service -o jsonpath="{.items[0].metadata.name}")
    ```